 That’s why there is a great need for a set of rules to follow when establishing and enforcing the (unpaid or paid) break policy in the company.

-5 tips to manage staff breaks
+5 tips to manage work breaks

 One would ask – what flexibility comes with a set of rules?
 Aren’t rules a killer of flexibility?
-In fact, it is a direct opposite – rules are a framework ensuring that the policy is working for a benefit of both the employee and the employer.
+In fact, it is a direct opposite – rules are a framework, ensuring that the policy is working for a benefit of both the employee and the employer.

-Make the rules clear
+Simple break policy – make the rules clear

 First and foremost, the rules need to be clear and available publicly.
 The break-taking rules can be displayed in a visible place, available in the company intranet, or sent via email to every new employee.
 Or all of these combined – because why not.